jaimindp/Devcember/README.md

 ---
 ### Dec 11th
-Working on the portfolio tracker, quick setup with portals API to track multichain portfolio and summarize in a pie chart
+Working on the portfolio tracker, quick setup with portals API to track multichain portfolio and summarize in charts, also using Alchemy for token balances, no $ price with Alchemy though
 - https://github.com/jaimindp/portfolio

 ### Ideas